Ruben Nicolai: Early career

+RTL

+At the end of March 2015, Nicolai left BNNVARA, the broadcasting association which formed in January 2014 as a merger of BNN and VARA.
+He began working for RTL in 2015.

 In 2015, Nicolai presented the game show Vijf tegen Vijf, a game show based on the original American format of Family Feud.
 He was also a contestant in a 2015 episode of the game show De Jongens tegen de Meisjes.
 Nicolai is also the presenter of the game show Beste Kijkers which first aired in 2015.
 In the same year, he was co-host in one episode of the show Carlo's TV Café presented by Carlo Boszhard.
 In 2016, Nicolai presented the second season of Grillmasters, a barbeque cooking show.
 He presented the television show Staatsloterij: Puur Geluk in 2016.

 Nicolai presented Idols 5 (2016) and Idols 6 (2017) of the Idols television series together with Lieke van Lexmond.
 In 2016, Nicolai and Wendy van Dijk presented the quiz show De Nationale Gezondheidstest with questions about health.
 They both also presented the health show RTL Gezondheidstest in 2018.
 Nicolai became one of the presenters of RTL Boulevard in 2016.
 He renewed his contract with RTL in 2018 and again in 2020.

 Nicolai and Tijl Beckand also presented Professor Nicolai & Dr. Beckand, a quiz and game show with small scientific experiments and questions about science.
 In the show, science journalist and presenter Diederik Jekel helps to explain the scientific concepts and experiments.
 Since 2017, he is one of the team captains in the television show Oh, wat een jaar!, a show in which contestants revisit a particular year.
 In 2018, Nicolai and Olcay Gulsen presented the boxing television show Boxing Stars.
-In the same year, Nicolai and Tijl Beckand became team captains in the game show Wie ben ik?.
+In the same year, Nicolai and Tijl Beckand became team captains in the game show Wie ben ik? presented by Wendy van Dijk and later by Caroline Tensen.
 Contestants in two teams are assigned a name or an object and they need to guess who or what they are by asking questions.
 He was also team captain for Team Holland in several seasons of the show Holland-België in which Dutch contestants compete against Flemish contestants.